 - Pay for organs.

-We discuss (1)–(4) below and for (5) refer the reader to the entry on the sale of organs.
+(1)–(4) are discussed below; for (5), see the entry on the sale of human organs.
 Before evaluating the proposals, we describe the claims of the main affected parties.
 In determining what the rules for retrieval ought to be, three main claims are in play.
 These are the claims of the deceased, the deceased’s family, and potential recipients of organs.
-Transplant professionals have claims too, which are probably best thought of as matters of professional conscience, but we do not discuss them further.
+Transplant professionals have claims too, which are probably best thought of as matters of professional conscience, but these are not discussed further here.

 The dead.
-The ‘claims of the dead over their bodies’ is almost invariably shorthand for ‘the claims of the living over their post-mortem bodies’, and that is how it will be understood here.
+The “claims of the dead over their bodies” is almost invariably shorthand for “the claims of the living over their post-mortem bodies”, and that is how it will be understood here.
 While it is widely accepted that living people have strong claims over their own bodies, especially when it comes to vetoing invasions of their bodily integrity, it is much less widely accepted that the dead have such claims.
 Among the views that the dead have claims, we may distinguish between those which hold that events after death can harm the interests of the formerly-living and those which hold that it is only the fears and concerns of the living that have weight.
-Thus if it is asked why we should attach weight to a person’s refusal of organ retrieval, the first sort of view may say ‘because to take the organ of a person who refused damages his interest’ and the second sort may say ‘because the anticipation of retrieval against his wishes will be bad for the living person’.
-The first sort of view is the subject of posthumous interests (see separate entry on Death).
+Thus if it is asked why we should attach weight to a person’s refusal of organ retrieval, the first sort of view may say “because to take the organ of a person who refused damages his interest” and the second sort may say “because the anticipation of retrieval against his wishes will be bad for the living person”.
+The first sort of view is the subject of posthumous interests (see the entry on death).

 Even if we accept that people may have posthumous interests, the content of those interests will often be unknown or indeterminate.
 Many people do not think about organ donation, which is quite reasonable given the low chance that they will die in such a way as to permit organ retrieval.
-In cases where they have not thought or not revealed their thoughts, it seems plausible to say that they have no interest for or against retrieval.
+In cases where they have not thought or not revealed their thoughts, it seems plausible to say that they have no interest to be taken into account in deciding whether to proceed with retrieval.

-In some cases, the claims of the deceased will be in conflict with those of his or her family and/or the claims of potential recipients.
+In some cases, the claims of the deceased will be in conflict with those of their families and/or the claims of potential recipients.
 The question arises of how to weigh the claims of the deceased.
 Some writers accept that the deceased can have posthumous interests, but believe them to be of little weight, particularly compared with the needs for organs of those with organ failure (Harris 2002, 2003).
 They may believe that people are not affected by their posthumous interests being set back or they may think the fear of retrieval is of little weight.
 In their view, any roughly consequentialist calculation would justify setting aside the objections of the deceased to organ retrieval.
-Other writers argue that if we accept posthumous interests and accept that people have strong claims over their bodies while alive, we have grounds to attribute rights to the living over their post-mortem bodies (Wilkinson in press).
-Such a view needs to explain how posthumous rights are possible, since some writers in political and legal theory believe that rights could not protect posthumous interests for technical reasons to do with the nature of rights (Steiner 2004; Fabre 2008).
+Other writers argue that if we accept posthumous interests and accept that people have strong claims over their bodies while alive, we have grounds to attribute rights to the living over their post-mortem bodies (T.M.
+Wilkinson 2011).
+Such a view needs to explain how posthumous rights are possible, since some writers in political and legal theory believe that rights could not protect posthumous interests for technical reasons to do with the nature of rights (Steiner 1994; Fabre 2008).

 The family.
-If one accepts that the deceased has a claim, then families may acquire a claim by transfer.
+If one accepts that the deceased have a claim, then families may acquire a claim by transfer.
 That is, the deceased may delegate decision-making power to their families, as is possible in some jurisdictions.
-Acquiring a claim by transfer is no more controversial than the deceased’s having a claim in the first place.
+Some authors have even suggested that the organs of the dead should be treated as something akin to inheritable property (Voo and Holm 2014).
+Acquiring a claim by transfer however is no more controversial than the deceased’s having a claim in the first place.
 What is the subject of dispute is whether the family should have a claim in their own right which could be set against the claims of the deceased or potential recipients.

-Some argue for family decision-making on cultural grounds (Chan 2004, in the context of medical decision-making generally).
+Some argue for family decision-making on cultural grounds (Fan and Wang 2019).
 For them, giving priority to the deceased is unacceptably individualist either in all cases or in cases where individualism is culturally abnormal (Boddington 1998).
 Among the difficulties for such views is to explain why, if individualism is mistaken, the decision about retrieval should be made by individual families rather than in the interests of the wider community, which may well require taking organs against the families’ wishes so as to meet the needs of potential recipients.

 If families were overridden, it is reasonable to suppose that they would suffer extra distress: that is, even more distress than they would already be experiencing upon the often untimely and unanticipated death of the relative.
 Few writers deny that avoiding distress would be a good reason, although some believe (without much evidence) that a norm of taking organs and overriding families’ opposition would come to be accepted (Harris 2003).
 What is controversial is how strong a claim the family would acquire not to be distressed.

 Finally, families are not monolithic, and sometimes they disagree among themselves about whether to endorse organ retrieval.
-How internal disagreement affects the families' claims is something not widely discussed.
+How internal disagreement affects the families is not widely discussed.

 Potential recipients.
 As was said at the start of this entry, potential recipients stand to gain a great deal from receiving an organ in terms of both the quantity and quality of their lives.
 They are also badly off, in a medical sense, in that they suffer from organ failure.
 Utilitarian, prioritarian, and egalitarian views of justice and benevolence would, therefore, give considerable weight to the needs of potential recipients.